AdobeDocs/target-learn.en/help/mobile-v4/download-and-update-the-sample-app.md

 # Download and Update the We.Travel Sample App

 The We.Travel sample app is pre-implemented with the Adobe Mobile Services SDK v4.
-You just need to update it so it points to your own Experience Cloud Org and solution accounts.
+You just need to update it so it references to your own Experience Cloud Org and Adobe applications.

 ## Learning Objectives

 At the end of this lesson, you will be able to:

-* Download and Open the We.Travel sample app in Android Studio
+* Download and open the We.Travel sample app in Android Studio
 * Verify & Update the Mobile Services SDK Settings for Target

 ## Download the We.Travel App